-How to Choose Wine and Drink It without Gaining Weight
+Wine & Weight Loss: How To Choose Wine & Drink It Without Gaining Weight

 By: Julie Mancuso, B.A., R.H.N., JM Nutrition

-I can’t tell you how often I see health-conscious and fit people, who are incredibly strict with what they eat, indulging in wines that are not as healthy as they think them to be, potentially sabotaging their health, fitness and weight loss goals without even knowing it.
+I can’t tell you how often I see health-conscious and fit men and women, who are incredibly strict with what they eat, indulging in wines that are not as healthy as they think them to be, potentially sabotaging their health, fitness and weight loss goals without even knowing it.

 Allow me to break it all down.